Why a BYOD 1:1 Program

 What if the device requires technical support?

 The school technician will provide support as they do on all school owned equipment.
 In the event of serious problems the device can be reimaged and returned to original settings.
 Devices not part of the PLPS 1:1 program can only be dealt with after all school priorities have been attended to.
+A loan device can be provided while waiting for device issues to be resolved.
+In the event of a hardware issue requiring repairs, see support details on our 1:1 support page.

 Does the device come with an antivirus?